DavidGiard/Presentation-Slides/presentations/AI-and-Microsoft/demos/GitHub-Copilot-Demos.md

 # Create a resource group named tcsrg in the East Us region
 New-AzureRmResourceGroup -Name tcsrg -Location "East US"

-# Create a resource group if no group exists
+# Create a resource group only if the group does not exist
 if (Get-AzureRmResourceGroup -Name tcsrg -ErrorAction SilentlyContinue) {
     Write-Host "Resource group tcsrg already exists.
 Skipping creation."
 } else {